dannyboy96s/gh/README.md

     2. Run the project

-    3. To see the swagger view, once the project is running you can below url
+    3. To see the swagger view, once the project is running you can use the below url
         # Local host swagger ui http://localhost:PORT/api/swagger/ui
         # sample org/repo for /contributors endpoint
             # org: jbogard